pepopowitz/your-first-react-app-exercises/exercise-12/README.md

 ### Get friend ID from the URL

-When you click on one of our kitten friends, you should now navigate to the Friend Detail page!
+When you click on one of our kitten friends, you should navigate to the Friend Detail page!

 Unfortunately, regardless of which kitten you click, it always renders the same friend - Turtle.

-&#128073; Open `/friend-detail/FriendDetail.container.js`, and see if you can identify why we are always rendering Turtle.
+&#128073; Open `/friend-detail/FriendDetail.entry.js`, and see if you can identify why we are always rendering Turtle.

+...(come back when you've figured it out, or you give up)...

 As the comment in the component indicates, we aren't getting the active friend ID in this component.

 When we use React-Router, our components automatically get access to a prop named `match`.
 This `match` prop contains a `params` array, which contains all the parameters passed into the current route.

-&#128073; Modify `/friend-detail/FriendDetail.container.js` so that it pulls the active friend ID from the `match` prop.
+&#128073; Modify `/friend-detail/FriendDetail.entry.js` so that it pulls the active friend ID from the `match` prop.

 Use `console.log` to inspect the props passed into the component if you need to.

 You'll want to use `friends.find(...)` to find the friend whose id property matches the ID passed in.

 One other trick - the `id` parameter in the `match.params` array is a string; the `id` properties in the `friends` array are integers.
-You might need `parseInt(...)` to convert between the two types.
+You could use `parseInt(...)` to convert between the two types.

 When you've completed this task, you should be able to navigate to all three kitten friends' detail pages.